Week

 Tour’s price includes following costs:

-• All guiding services in hiking, kayaking, mountain bike, rafting and canyoning on active days
+• All the guiding services in hiking, kayaking, mountain bike, rafting and canyoning on active days

-• All entrance fees for national and nature parks in Montenegro
+• All the entrance fees for national and nature parks in Montenegro

-• All costs in case of changing of the plan from objective reasons
+• All the costs in case of changing of the plan from objective reasons

 Accommodation